Weight: 241 lbs.

 I do not binge.
 I do not purge.
 I do not deny myself meals.

-I skip breakfast most days, because I am too tired to wake up early enough to eat it.
+I skip breakfast most days because I am too tired to wake up early enough to eat it.
 I run to the next fast food restaurant during my lunch break because I need to get away from the stress at the office.
-I skip any snacking, and if I could no longer stand the growl in my stomach, I quickly down a chocolate bar from the vending machine.
+I skip any snacking, and if I can no longer stand the growl in my stomach, I quickly down a chocolate bar from the vending machine.

 Yet, I somehow feel encouraged.

 I want to work hard at creating a healthy body for a healthy baby.
-Hopefully, one day I’ll get there, but for now, I’m tired.
-The bed is calling and for the first time all week, I will be able to get a full 8 hours of sleep.
+Hopefully, one day, I’ll get there.
+But for now, I’m tired.
+The bed is calling, and for the first time all week, I will be able to get a full 8 hours of sleep.